TomSala/GeneticAlgorithm/README.md

 Easy, isn’t it?

 ### The Mutation
-Well, normally a mutation is the changing of a value of one unit, positive or negative, that happens with a certain probability.
+Well, normally a mutation is the shift of a value of one unit, positive or negative, that happens with a certain probability.
 But in this case we can use a trick.
 In fact we now that C (Do) sounds better with A (La) or E (Mi), so it makes more sense that the mutation changes the value so that the note beside it is two tones higher or lower.
 Let’s make an example.

 	['A4', 'F4', 'E4', 'D4', 'A4', 'A4', 'D4', 'A4', ‘G4', 'F4', 'G4', 'G4', 'A4', 'F4', 'E4', 'D4']

 Pick a random number: 6.
 In position 6 (counting the 0) we have an A (La).
-The mutation would be to change the note beside the A4 to a C4 or to an F4.
+The mutation is a shift of the note beside the A4 to a C4 or to an F4.
 To decide which of the two options is drawn a bool.
 True means increase and False decrease.
 The probability of mutation is set as a parameter of the function.
 I’d say that 5% is fair enough.

 ### Revaluation
 Now that two children have been generated, they must be listened and evaluated in another fitness list named... let me think… fitness1!